io-fault/sys-factors/skeleton/documentation/project.rst

 Introduction
 ============

-Introduce the project.
+Longer introduction to the project.

 Structure
 =========

-Discuss the structure of the project; module locations and contents at a high level.
-Use `:py:mod:"Module"` to refer to the reference section.
+Discuss the structure of the project.
+Prevalent high-level concepts.
+Where such concepts are manifested.

 Requirements
 ============